gemizzi/tic-tac-toe/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Start the development server.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:5173](http://localhost:5173) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.

 ### `npm run build`